Linnea87/charge-together/README.md

 - Then I went back to the deploy tab of my app, and clicked connect to GitHub.
 - I then searched for my repository and connected it to the app, and clicked Deploy branch

-Here is a link to my Deployed project :
+Here is a link to my Deployed project: [Live site](https://charge-together-92ed68783ff6.herokuapp.com)

 Cloning or forking this project can be done from my GitHub repository, and you need to install the dependencies using the *pip install -r requirements.txt* command.

 ## Testing

+All the various tests that the website has gone through are reported here.

 ### Validation

 Python was validated using [PEP8 CI python linter](https://pep8ci.herokuapp.com/), with no errors or warnings.